cselab/aphros/doc/sphinx/src/intro.rst

 Introduction
 ============

-**Aphrós** is a finite volume solver for incompressible multiphase flows with surface tension.
+**Aphros** is a finite volume solver for incompressible multiphase flows with surface tension.
 Key features:

 - implementation in C++14
 - abstractions for mesh elements (cells, faces and nodes), range-based loops over them and the corresponding data fields (cell-, face- and node-based fields)
-- convenient and fast development (no need to write x,y,z loops) using only standard features of the language (without code generators or domain-specific languages)
+- convenient and fast development (no need to write 3D loops) using only standard features of the language (without code generators or domain-specific languages)
 - scalability to thousands of compute nodes using MPI/OpenMP thanks to the Cubism library for distributed computing on structured grids
 - coroutines to enable encapsulation in the block-wise processing framework
 - individual solvers can be used separately as regular classes or functions
-- no Python bindings
-- fluid solver based on SIMPLE or Chorin's projections
+- fluid solver based on SIMPLE or Bell-Colella-Glaz methods
 - conservative split advection solver based on PLIC
 - method of particles for curvature estimation that outperforms standard techniques at low resolutions